norikra/fluent-plugin-norikra/README.md

 # TODO

-* write abou these topics
+* write about these topics
   * error logs for new target, success logs of retry

 # Copyright